MoH-Malaysia/covid19-public/CONTRIB.md

 3) Cases in cluster at state level
 4) Testing at state level
 5) Number of cases split by variant at country and state level
+6) Granular (anonymised, individual-level) data of confirmed cases:
+   - the date of (suspected) exposure to the virus.
+   - the dates of testing and result of RT-PCR.
+   - socio-demographic information, e.g. age, sex, ethnicity, comorbidities.
+   - clinical stage of COVID-19/severity.

 ### Healthcare